Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 When we imported our module `str_encode_thread`, the import lock was acquired by the MainThread.
 When our custom thread tried to execute the `value.encode('latin-1')`, the stdlib tried to import the module `encoding.latin_1` which blocks as the import lock is already held by the MainThread.
 We then block the MainThread by doing `event.wait(10)` and both threads are blocked for 10 seconds, too bad...
 When the wait timeouts, the `import str_encode_thread` ends, releasing the import lock which awakens our custom thread that can continue.

-If we hadn't set a maximum timeout for the event, we would have deadlocked our python interpreter forever!
+If we hadn't set a maximum timeout for the event, we would have deadlocked our Python interpreter forever!

 With threads, there is no magic solution.
 You may wonder what would happen if you manually imported a module without using the lock?
 It may "solve" the deadlocks but may also raise a new type of fun bugs.

-For example, when you do `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding python bug page](http://bugs.python.org/issue7980).
+For example, when you do `time.strptime`, it tries to import the `_strptime` module in a non-safe manner, which may trigger some hard-to-debug issues, like [this boto issue](https://github.com/boto/boto/issues/1898) and [the corresponding Python bug page](http://bugs.python.org/issue7980).
 This problem can be solved by doing `import _strptime` earlier in the main thread because the thread will not block due to the lock and not see an incomplete module.

 # Python 3 is the future